belle2/basf2/framework/doc/installation-tools.rst

 Setup
 -----

-Once the tools are installed you need to setup the Belle 2 environment by sourcing ``tools/setup_belle2``::
+Once the tools are installed you need to setup the Belle II environment by sourcing ``tools/setup_belle2``::

     $ source tools/setup_belle2

-.. warning:: this has to be done in every shell you plan on using the Belle 2 Software
+.. warning:: this has to be done in every shell you plan on using the Belle II Software

 The behaviour of the tools can be customized by setting the following environment variables before sourcing ``tools/setup_belle2``: